Open Source Software

 Several European countries have policies which promote government agencies and municipalities to consider open source software as alternatives to monopolistic commercial software such as choice in web browser, Linux in place of the Microsoft Windows operating system, and MySQL in place of a commercial database.

 Open source projects are supported financially and used by leading information technology companies to shape markets in their own interest.
 Companies such as Alphabet-Google, IBM, Intel, Microsoft, and Oracle pay developers top salaries to work on open source projects which promote their own strategic objectives.

 IBM has been a major backer of Linux, helping to raise it as a competitor to Microsoft Windows and other commercial operating systems.
-In the fourth quarter 2018, it purchased Red Hat, Inc.
+As part of transitioning its business model it has acquired companies based upon source platforms; in the fourth quarter 2018, it purchased Red Hat, Inc.

 Google provided financial support to the non profit Mozilla Foundation, which oversees the development of Firefox.
 Google has developed and contributed to open source projects: web browser - Chrome, operating systems - Android and Chrome, programming languages - GO, containerization - Kubernetes, and dataflow programming - Tensorflow.

 Hewlett-Packard, now HP enterprise and HP, Inc. open sourced its webOS operating system.
 HP acquired webOS from Palm and has been trying to recoup its investment after its failure in the smartphone and tablet market.
 The open source webOS provides hardware companies with a way to diversify and reduce their dependence on the Google Android operating system.
 HP could then revamp webOS while having a fallback position.

 The Apache Hadoop project develops open source software for scalable, distributed computing.
 In conjunction with subprojects, it provides high availability software and services for clustered computers in large and diverse collections of data.1